Blog

 The Ultimate Guide to Hot Desks and Dedicated Desks in Coworking Spaces

-The difference between them and how to find the optimum balance
+Exploring hot desks vs. dedicated desks and how to find the optimum balance in your coworking space

 By Kelly K

-Hot desks and dedicated desks in coworking spaces
+Everything you need to know about hot desks and dedicated desks in a coworking space

-Renting out desks is one of the primary ways a coworking space makes money.
-Figuring out how to approach desk rentals however can be complex.
-You can offer ad hoc hourly or daily hot desking, weekly dedicated desks, monthly memberships, and more.
+Striking the right balance with desk rentals however can be complex.
+You can offer ad hoc hourly or daily hot desking, weekly dedicated desks, monthly memberships, and so much more.

 What is a hot desk?